Health libraryBack to health library

 A cardiologist is an expert in the function of the heart and in finding, treating and preventing diseases of the heart and blood vessels.

-Cardiologists are trained first in internal medicine and then for three or more years in conditions specific to the heart.
+After medical school, cardiologists spend three years training in internal medicine and then spend three or more years training in conditions specific to the heart.

 Problems commonly treated by cardiologists include: